 Feature engineering in data science

-- feature selection: This process selects the key subset of original data features in an attempt to reduce the dimensionality of the training problem.
+- Feature selection: The process of selecting the key subset of features to reduce the dimensionality of the training problem.

-Normally feature engineering is applied first to generate additional features, and then the feature selection step is performed to eliminate irrelevant, redundant, or highly correlated features.
+Normally feature engineering is applied first to generate additional features, and then feature selection is done to eliminate irrelevant, redundant, or highly correlated features.

-What kind of features should be created to enhance the dataset when training a model?
-Engineered features that enhance the training provide information that better differentiates the patterns in the data.
-The new features are expected to provide additional information that is not clearly captured or easily apparent in the original or existing feature set.
+Engineered features that enhance training provide information that better differentiates the patterns in the data.
 But this process is something of an art.
-Sound and productive decisions often require some domain expertise.
+Sound and productive decisions often require domain expertise.

 Example 1: Add temporal features for a regression model